The first thing we could do is look at the height of the

 method and they recommend the use of a sagittal plane, 5-7 frame ‘worm'

 to identify gait events.
-However, to improve ‘event' location accuracy
+However, to improve ‘event' location

 they digitally filtered their data thereby potentially altering